top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 Another area of improvement would be to further develop our provided scripts to being able to **automatically evaluate** the performance of our entire pipeline.
 As you can see in our code description in github there is a complete set of scripts available which makes it easily possible to transform a bag of raw camera images to a set of pictures on which we applied our obstacle detector, including the color correction part of Anti Instagram.
 The only missing step left is an automatic detection whether the drawn box is correct and in fact around an object which is considered to be an obstacle or not.

-Furthermore to achieve more general performance propably even adaptions in the hardware might be considered (--- [Tung, "Google offers Raspberry Pi owners this new AI vision kit" (2017)](http://www.zdnet.com/article/google-offers-raspberry-pi-owners-this-new-ai-vision-kit-to-spot-cats-people-emotions/)) to tune the obstacle detection algorithm and especially its generality.
+Furthermore to achieve more general performance propably even adaptions in the hardware might be considered (see [](#bib:2017)) to tune the obstacle detection algorithm and especially its generality.
 We think that setting up a **neural network** might make it possible to release the restrictions on the color of the obstacles.

 In terms of avoidance there would be **possibilities to handle the high inacurracies of the pose estimation** by relying on the lane controller to not leave the lane and just use a kind of closed loop control to avoid the obstacle (use the new position of the detected obstacle in each frame to securely avoid the duckie).
 Applying filters to the signals, especially the heading estimation, could further improve the behaviour.
 This problem was detected late in the development and could not be tested due to time constraints.
 Going further, having both the line and obstacle detection in the same algorithm would allow the direct information on how far away obstacles are from the track.
 We expect that this would increase the accuracy compared to computing each individually and bringing it together.